swcarpentry/sql-novice-survey/01-select.md

 |Roerich |Valentina|
 |Danforth|Frank    |

 You can use SQL's case insensitivity to your advantage.
 For instance, some people choose to write SQL keywords (such as `SELECT` and `FROM`) in capital letters and **field** and **table** names in lower case.
 This can make it easier to locate parts of an SQL statement.
-For insance, you can scan the statement, quickly locate the prominent `FROM` keyword and know the table name follows.
+For instance, you can scan the statement, quickly locate the prominent `FROM` keyword and know the table name follows.
 Whatever casing convention you choose, please be consistent: complex queries are hard enough to read without the extra cognitive load of random capitalization.